Pauwo/Linux-Assignment-3/Tutorial.md

     sudo vim /etc/nginx/sites-available/sample_website
 ```

-4. Copy this in the configuration.
+4. Copy and paste this in the configuration.
 ```
     server {
     	listen 80 default_server;